Colebrook in Coos County, New Hampshire — The American Northeast (New England)

 Marker series.
 This marker is included in the Daughters of the American Revolution marker series.

 Location.
 44° 53.615′ N, 71° 29.164′ W. Marker is in Colebrook, New Hampshire, in Coos County.
 Marker is on Mohawk Road (New Hampshire Route 26) 0.1 miles east of Abeneki Lane, on the right when traveling west.
-Touch for map.
 Marker is a metal plaque mounted on a large granite boulder.
 Marker is located a few yards north of the highway at this location.
+Touch for map.
 Marker is in this post office area: Colebrook NH 03576, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 13 miles of this marker, measured as the crow flies.
-Metallak (approx. 6.2 miles away); 45th Parallel (approx. 7.6 miles away); a different marker also named 45th Parallel Dixville Notch (approx. 9.2 miles away); Early Settlers (approx. 10.2 miles away); Republic of Indian Stream (approx. 12 miles away); Log Drives (approx. 13 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Metallak (approx. 6.2 miles away); Stewartstown Honor Roll Canaan Civil War Memorial (approx. 7.6 miles away in Vermont); Canaan Vermont War Memorials (approx. 7.6 miles away in Vermont); 45th Parallel (approx. 7.6 miles away); a different marker also named 45th Parallel (approx. 8 miles away); Dixville Notch (approx. 9.2 miles away); Early Settlers (approx. 10.2 miles away).

 More about this marker.
 There are two misspellings on this marker: (1) the Indian tribe name is "Abenaki" not "Abnaki" and (2) "the trail goes to "Errol" not "Erroll".